akaniklaus/channelmanager/readme.md

-## OTA Expert Open-Source Online Hotel Distribution Channel Manager Web-based Software and Application Interface (API)
+## Open-Source Online Hotel Distribution Channel Manager Web-based Software and Application Interface (API)

 This is an open-source project for an hotel channel management software, which is implemented using PHP and Laravel Framework.

-It is difficult to provide two-way interfaces for all of the available online travel agencies.
-There are several paid channel manager software but not much docummentation, open-source projects or libraries.
-Hence, we encourage collaboration with other developers to contribute this open-source web-based online hotel distribution software project.
+It is often difficult to provide two-way interfaces for all of the available online travel agencies and property management systems.
+There are several paid channel manager software but not much documentation, open-source projects or libraries.

+Hence, we believe that collaboration on this project with other developers would be helpful and we encourage them to contribute to the development of this open-source web-based online hotel distribution software.